 \section{Data-driven incremental dissipativity verification}

 In this section, we apply the data-based representation for nonlinear functions from Section~\ref{SecNPModel} to verify incremental dissipativity for the unknown nonlinear continuous-time system \eqref{TrueSystem} operated within the compact set \eqref{Constraints} by the noisy measurements \eqref{DataSys}.
-To this end, we first recap and adapt results on incremental dissipativity from \cite{IncrementalRoland}.
+While this pursues similarly to Section~\ref{SecDissi}, it shows that our TP representation is not limited to verify dissipativity but can easily be adapted to a wide range of problems in control theory.\\ First, we recap and adapt results on incremental dissipativity from \cite{IncrementalRoland}.

 \begin{defn}[Incremental $(Q,S,R)$-dissipativity] System~\eqref{TrueSystem} is incremental dissipative on $\mathbb{P}$ \eqref{Constraints} with respect to the quadratic supply rate

 with $Q=Q^T\preceq0$ and $R=R^T$ if there exists a storage function $\lambda(x_1,x_2)=(x_1-x_2)^T\mathcal{M}(x_1,x_2)(x_1-x_2)$ with matrix $\mathcal{M}(x_1,x_2)$ being symmetric, differentiable, bounded, and positive definite for all $x_1,x_2\in\mathbb{X}$ such that